Territorial evolution of Ethiopia: Federation with Eritrea

 To assure the federative union of Ethiopia and Eritrea, the Unionist Party (UP) was established in Asmara on 5 May 1941, shortly after the Emperor returned to the throne after five years in exile.
 Demonstrations in Asmara declaimed the affinity between Ethiopia and Eritrea.
 From 1943, the UP incorporated with the Separatist Movement, which sought to establish the ethnic, cultural and political unity of Tigreans residing in Eritrea, resulting in a resistance movement against the Haile Selassie administration known as the Woyane rebellion.

 On 2 December 1950, the United Nations General Assembly passed Resolution 390 to federate Eritrea with Ethiopia as "an autonomous unit...under the sovereignty of the Ethiopian Crown".
 The UN General Assembly also elected Anze Matienzo ad UN Commissioner for Eritrea in order to consult with BA, the Ethiopian government and the Eritrean people to draft an Eritrean constitution, and assist the Eritrean Assembly to consider the constitution.
 Eritrea federated with Ethiopia on 1 September 1952.

 The lack of democracy in the empire incited upheaval in Eritrean society.
 For instance, an infringement on Eritrean judiciary body neglected the Eritrean Constitution as the supreme law of the land, and a drastic increase in tariffs in Eritrea with a 20% increase in the cost of living, led to a strike in October 1952, denouncing the economic hardship imposed on the population.
 On 30 September 1952, Proclamation number 30 issued by Haile Selassie, inciting a violation of Article 85 of the Eritrean Constitution.
 Formal opposition was generally repressed, citing corruption.
 However, resentment grew against the government of the Ethiopian Empire, and opposition was expressed primarily in song.
 In September 1960, a strike in Asmara demanded restoration of the Eritrean flag and seal, with 300–400 students participating.
 Protestors often were imprisoned; some were sent to Ethiopia to serve their prison terms.
 Eritrean resistance resurged by 1961, leading to the Eritrean War of Independence.

-Dissolution of Eritrea and Ethiopia
+Separation of Eritrea and Ethiopia

 In 1991, the Ethiopian People's Revolutionary Democratic Front (EPRDF), a coalition who fought the Derg government during the Ethiopian Civil War, seized power over the Ethiopian government.
 A UN-monitored referendum was held in April 1993, with a majority of Eritreans favoring independence, and resulting in the recognition of an Eritrean government.
 On 28 May 1993, the new state of Eritrea was admitted to the United Nations.